Hisses & Kisses

 “But we saw each other’s hearts.”

-They learned you should never judge a cat by its fur.
+You should never judge a cat by its fur.

 Not every day was easy.